JusticeProject/Members-On-The-Record/docs/README.md

 ```

 ## TODO list
 * When a member of Congress posts an image, it could contain a letter with lots of text that could be searched.
-It seems [this Python project](https://pypi.org/project/pytesseract/) could be used to handle the image-to-text conversion.
+I have an implementation using pytesseract but it is currently disabled since it gives lots of false positives.
 * Continuously improve the search algorithm and the list of keyword search terms to ensure only relevant Tweets are in the results and are categorized properly.
 Example: Tweets about the country Jordan may not be accurately found because Jordan is such a common name.
 * Automate the search of Congress Members' floor speeches and press releases by scraping the data from senate.gov, house.gov, and congress.gov while obeying the sites' robots.txt files.